MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/setup-existing-instance.md

 ## Add 3D models to your products

-1. In a browser window, go to the Sales or Sales Hub applicatiaon, and then in the left navigation, under **Collateral**, select **Products**.
+1. In a browser window, go to the Sales or Sales Hub application, and then in the left navigation, under **Collateral**, select **Products**.

    ![Product Navigation](media/products-navigation.PNG "Product Navigation")